 We’re starting this list off with a bang!
 Jurassic Park is one of my all-time FAVORITE movies.
 It’s the winner of 3 Academy Awards and is probably the most popular and recognizable movies filmed in Hawaii.

-Who can’t help but love this iconic movie about a bunch of scientists who brought dinosaurs back to life?
-With classic lines like, “hold onto your butts” and “must go faster”, this one NEEDS to be added to your Hawaii movie list.
+With classic lines like, “Hold onto your butts” and “Must go faster”, this movie needs to be added to your Hawaii movie list.

 Wanna experience where Jurassic Park was filmed?
 Check out my post on the Top 10 Things to Do in Oahu!